-The remaining comparisons will be between four designs:
+The remaining comparisons will be between four designs, each consisting of the choice of a rotation pattern and an estimation strategy.

-8 in S current rotation pattern, simple estimator 8 in C current rotation pattern, composite estimator 2 in 2 out C 2 in 2 out with composite estimator, and 1 in 2 out S 1 in 2 out with simple estimator
+8 in S current rotation pattern, simple estimator 8 in C current rotation pattern, composite estimator 2 in 2 out C 2 in 2 out with composite estimator 1 in 2 out S 1 in 2 out with simple estimator

-Graph 1 presents a bar chart giving standard errors for the same outcomes as table 2, but expressed as a percentage of the standard error achieved under the "8 in S" design.
-Graph 2 is the same but for proportion unemployed.
+Graph 5.1 presents a bar chart giving standard errors for the same outcomes as table 5.2, but expressed as a percentage of the standard error achieved under the '8 in S' design.
+Graph 5.2 is the same but for proportion unemployed.

-Graph 1: Standard error, proportion employed (relative to 8 in S)
+Graph 5.1: Standard error, proportion employed (relative to '8 in S')